PET HEALTH

 • Dilated pupils

-• Vomiting or diarrhea
+• Vomiting or gagging

-Monitor your dog after giving them trazodone, and contact your vet or an emergency clinic immediately if you notice any negative side effects or adverse reactions.
+Monitor your dog after giving them trazodone, and contact your vet or an emergency clinic if you notice any negative side effects or adverse reactions.
 Keep in mind that mild sedation may not be cause for alarm as it’s a common side effect of the way the drug works.

 Serotonin syndrome